Answers to Common Questions about Cures Within Reach

 If you would like to link a project previous submitted on CureAccelerator to an open funding opportunity RFP on ProposalCentral, please contact Clare Thibodeaux, PhD at email@example.com.

 What criteria will be used to review my submission?

-Proposal submissions to Cures Within Reach are scored on a number of factors:
+LOI submissions to Cures Within Reach are scored on a number of factors: